REU Grant

 Applicants will apply through NSF’s ETAP system.
 Participants will be selected based on their transcripts, personal statements, and recommendations.

-Dr. Diane Peters is an Associate Professor of Mechanical Engineering.
+Dr. Diane Peters, the PI for this project, is a Professor of Mechanical Engineering.
 She has a long history of mentoring undergraduate students both while working in industry and later when she went into teaching engineering.
 She is the faculty advisor for many student organizations on campus.
 She has published papers with undergraduate student authors on many different topics.
 She has a strong interest in control systems and their applications, including how they can be used to develop autonomous vehicles.

 Dr. Rui Zhu, the co-P.I. for this proposal, is an Assistant Professor of Computer Science.
 His research aims at the security, privacy, and performance in wireless network systems and applied machine learning algorithms.
 His research interests span a broad range of problems, including PHY-layer security in wireless networks, millimeter-wave communication security, optimization of machine learning models, autonomous mobile robots (AMRs), and vehicular networks.
 His experience in guiding and facilitating undergraduate research in REU programs in the past greatly contributed to the success and growth of the students.